'UK's smallest' cinema relaunches in Axbridge after transformation

 The volunteer-led redevelopment by former Aardman Animations set designer Sarah Laborde was a "labour of love".

-Facilities include an Art Deco box office, 1950s bar and 'snogging sofa'.'Pints of beer'
+Facilities include an Art Deco box office, 1950s bar and 'snogging sofa'.

 The Red Lion in the High Street was a derelict Georgian coaching inn when the couple's original restorations on the building began 15-years ago and it had been a pub for more than 250 years previously.